tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 ```
 ## Strict Safe Deployment on Canonical Images

 [Microsoft and Canonical have partnered](https://ubuntu.com/blog/ubuntu-snapshots-on-azure-ensuring-predictability-and-consistency-in-cloud-deployments) to make it easier for our customers to stay current with Linux OS updates and increase the security and resiliency of their Ubuntu workloads on Azure.
-By leveraging Canonical’s snapshot service, Azure now applies the same set of Ubuntu updates consistently to your fleet across regions.
+By using Canonical’s snapshot service, Azure now applies the same set of Ubuntu updates consistently to your fleet across regions.

 Azure stores the package related updates within the customer repository for up to 90 days, depending on the available space.
-This allows customers to update their fleet leveraging Strict Safe Deployment for VMs that are up to 3 months behind on updates.
+This allows customers to update their fleet leveraging Strict Safe Deployment for VMs that are up to three months behind on updates.

-There is no action required for customers that have enabled Auto Patching.
+There's no action required for customers that have enabled Auto Patching.
 The platform installs a package that is snapped to a point-in-time by default.
-In the event a snapshot-based update cannot be installed, Azure applies the latest package on the VM to ensure the VM remains secure.
+In the event a snapshot-based update can't be installed, Azure applies the latest package on the VM to ensure the VM remains secure.
 The point-in-time updates are consistent on all VMs across regions to ensure homogeneity.
 Customers can view the published date information related to the applied update in [Azure Resource Graph](/azure/governance/resource-graph/overview) and the [Instance View](/powershell/module/az.compute/get-azvm) of the VM.

 ## Image End-of-Life (EOL)

 Publishers may no longer support generating new updates for their images after a certain date.
 This is commonly referred to as End-of-life (EOL) for the image.
-Azure does not recommend using images after their EOL date, since it exposes the service to security vulnerabilities or performance issues.
+Azure doesn't recommend using images after their EOL date, since it exposes the service to security vulnerabilities or performance issues.
 The Azure Guest Patching Service (AzGPS) communicates necessary steps for customers and impacted partners.
 AzGPS removes the image from the support list after the EOL date.
 VMs that use an end of life image on Azure might continue to work beyond their date.
-However, any issues experienced by these VMs are not eligible for support.
+However, any issues experienced by these VMs aren't eligible for support.

 ## Next steps
 > [!div class="nextstepaction"]